Updated on: June 1, 2023

 It’s easy when we become pregnant to give in to cravings and eat poorly (or too much).
 With all of the exciting things happening, it’s pretty common to forget about good nutrition when our body is craving something else.
 We’re sure you heard the term, “I’m eating for two.”

 You are doing just that.
-You are creating another human being inside of you so kicking up your calories a little is needed but its also important to focus on what you’re eating.
+You are creating another human inside of you, so kicking up your calories and focusing on good nutrition a little is needed, but it’s also important to focus on what you’re eating.

-On average, a pregnant woman should eat 300-400 extra calories in her second and third trimester.
-It is important to discuss your personal nutritional needs with your healthcare provider.
-Don’t be scared of that lovely scale you step on at each visit.
-Remember you’re growing a human being and gaining weight is normal.
+On average, a pregnant woman should eat 300-400 extra calories during pregnancy.
+This may change if pregnant with a singleton vs. multiples.
+It is important to discuss your personal nutrition needs with your healthcare provider.
+Don’t fear that lovely scale you step on at each visit.
+Remember, you’re growing a human inside of you, and gaining weight is normal and healthy.

 - Vegetables – Dark Leafy Green Spinach, Kale, Green Beans, Broccoli

 - Fruits – Citrus fruits, Grapefruit, Oranges, Blueberries, Strawberries

 - Grains – Whole grain bread and cereals, Ezekiel bread, Oatmeal, English Muffins

 - Dairy – Yogurt, Cheese, Cottage Cheese, Milk